cb1kenobi/hyperloop/README.md

 # Hyperloop ∞ [![Build Status](https://travis-ci.org/appcelerator/hyperloop.png)](https://travis-ci.org/appcelerator/hyperloop)

 Hyperloop is a next-generation compiler that converts JavaScript source code into native code for targeting different native OS platforms.
+Currently supports iOS and WinRT development.

 > **EXPERIMENTAL: DO NOT USE IN PRODUCTION YET.**

-## Supports

-* iOS 7+ development on Mac OSX
-* WinRT development on Windows 8+

 ## Requirements